 The advice I would give is to forget about the clock and forget the generic stuff.
 On a wedding day it makes no difference to me and should not to you.
 It’s all about keeping the wedding photography candid.
 Keep the day rolling.
 And having a strategic layout for the day will certainly kill any spontaneity, and for me it just does not work.
 There’s more than one way to skin a cat, yet not in the wedding business in some folks’ eyes.
 And often hotels are the same “We’ll be doing a cake shot” Cake Shot?
 Like it’s 1988.

 A wedding day generally has the same structure, preparations, ceremony, reception.
-I will take this loose brief and wrap the day with moments that I see and anticipate, and often anticipation is the key, and a reaction to what may happen.
-This for me keeps it fresh, and for those getting married it keeps it exciting, they then view the day with fresh eyes knowing the day was captured on the fly and in a competent manner.
+I will take this loose brief and wrap the day with moments that I see and anticipate.
+Often anticipation is the key, and a reaction to what may happen.
+This for me keeps it fresh, and for those getting married it keeps it exciting.
+They then view the day with fresh eyes knowing the day was captured on the fly and in a competent manner.

 Like I have stressed previously, each day is different, each day is unique (unique, the word that everybody seems to drop these days).
 So how do I as a candid wedding photographer keep it so?
 Well, quite often by having as little information as I need.
-Which probably would terrify some folk, and yet embraced by a core of others, a core that have kept me in business over a decade.
-These people want that spark of creativity, but more importantly want a day that will run as smoothly as possible, they just want to get on with it, they do not want to or will entertain being told what to do nor do they require an unrealistic timetable to keep to.
+Which probably would terrify some folk, and yet embraced by a core of others.
+A core that have kept me in business over a decade.
+These people want that spark of creativity, but more importantly want a day that will run as smoothly as possible.
+This I provide.
+And I get to grips with the day in a swift manner.